Take a look at eye-opening statistics of the number of smartphone users worldwide from 2014 to 2020.

 The number of smartphone users is predicted to grow by 2.87 billion in 2020.
 As you can see above, the number is expected to surpass the five billion mark by 2019.

-Mobile app development is a talk of town everywhere and the number of mobile apps is increasing at a rapid pace in app stores.
+Mobile app development is a talk of the town everywhere and the number of mobile apps is increasing at a rapid pace in app stores.
 More and more organizations are adopting mobility and capitalizing on mission-critical mobile apps to expand the business.
 In order to meet the ever-changing business needs, there is a multitude of technologies and platforms are being introduced frequently.
 It also becomes a point of debate to choose the right technology to accomplish objectives.

 Here, in this article, we will discuss the most popular frameworks – React Native and Ionic to help you understand the primary differences between these two frameworks along with their key features and drawbacks.